-Elon Musk says Tesla met its 5,000-car Model 3 production target ... and then some
+Tesla finally hits Elon Musk's target for the Model 3

-Tesla has hit Elon Musk's Model 3 goal.
+Tesla finally hit Elon Musk's production goal for the Model 3.

-Musk tweeted late Sunday that Tesla's team produced 7,000 cars in seven days.
+The company said in a regulatory filing Monday that it produced 5,031 Model 3s in the last week of the second quarter.

+Tesla also raised its production target for the Model 3, its first mass-produced electric car.
+The company said it expects to make 6,000 per week by late next month.

-Tesla's first mass production vehicle missed two ambitious production targets, but Musk promised investors that the company would make 5,000 Model 3s per week by about this time of year.
+The Model 3 had missed two ambitious production targets, but Musk had promised investors that the company would make 5,000 Model 3s per week by about this time of year.

+"The last 12 months were some of the most difficult in Tesla's history, and we are incredibly proud of the whole Tesla team," the company said in the filing.
+"It was not easy, but it was definitely worth it."

+The filing comes after Musk tweeted late Sunday that Tesla's team produced 7,000 cars in seven days.
+Tesla produced 1,913 Model S and Model X vehicles, it said in the filing.

-Although Musk didn't publicly say how many of the 7,000 cars were Model 3s, he wrote to Tesla staffers that Tesla had achieved its goals, according to multiple news reports.
+Musk wrote to Tesla staffers that Tesla had achieved its goals.
 "I think we just became a real car company...." he reportedly said in the memo.

 Tesla did not immediately respond to a request for comment.

 Musk's promise was a major test for the company, and investors were anxiously watching the production outcome.
-Tesla's (TSLA)stock rose 6% in premarket trading Monday.
+Tesla's (TSLA)stock rose 5% early Monday.

 Related: Elon Musk vs. the world

-Tesla has only reported two profitable quarters in eight years as a public company and is deep in debt.
+Tesla confirmed it expects to turn a profit in the third and fourth quarters.
+It has only reported two profitable quarters in eight years as a public company and is deep in debt.
 The company is facing questions about its balance sheet, and Musk has lashed out against critics in recent months.

 Musk continued to insist that he would hit the target of 5,000 Model 3s a week, and that it would give the company enough sales and profit to make it unnecessary to raise more cash.